 With hybrid work here to stay, we find ourselves in a completely new reality, faced with newer security challenges.
 The global transition to remote work after COVID-19 spearheaded a lot of these challenges.
 Data portability in a completely virtual world poses all kinds of visibility challenges for security teams.
 But none quite captured the breach headlines as much as insider threats did in 2023.
 Our 2023 Data Exposure Report found companies estimate a 32% increase in the number of insider-driven events they experience per month.

-The same security teams generally agree that Data Loss Prevention (DLP) solutions simply weren’t built to tackle this new work reality.
-One of my favorite recent quotes to capture this sentiment is “The 90s called, they Want their DLP back”.
+The same security teams generally agree that traditional Data Loss Prevention (DLP) solutions simply aren’t built to tackle this new work reality.
+One of my favorite customer quotes to capture this sentiment is “The 90s called, they want their DLP back”.
 When you couple this reality with the enterprise growth of Mac, I understand the cause for panic!

 Data Loss Prevention (DLP) solutions never accounted for the Mac phenomenon and were not designed with them in mind.
-As a result, legacy DLPs (as the market has embraced calling them these days) often approach Macs as an afterthought rather than a core strategy.
+As a result, legacy DLPs (as the market has embraced calling them) often approach Macs as an afterthought rather than a core strategy.
 Security is at the forefront of people’s minds as more data is captured around the threats that companies of all sizes are facing on a daily basis, but that shouldn’t ever be a reason that a company shies away from adopting Mac.
-This was core to a panel session that Code42 hosted alongside our friends at CrowdStrike at the 2019 Jamf Nation User Conference session.

 Customer opinions of their DLP for Macs continue to be unfavorable.
 Naturally, we continue to ask why.

-It’s Slow – The number one issue often stems from performance-sucking agents that bring the productivity of Mac users to a screeching halt.
+- It’s Slow – An issue we hear all the time stems from performance-sucking agents that bring the productivity of Mac users to a screeching halt.